4x1md/sds1004x_bode/README.md

 ## Supported AWG Models

-As of January 30, 2019 the program supports the following models:
+As of June 7, 2020 the program supports the following models:

 * **BK Precision BK4075** One channel 25MHz AWG.
 Requires a RS-232 serial port for the connection to a PC.
 It is compatible with the SCPI 1992.0 standard.

 * **RD JDS6600** Chinese generator which is widely sold on eBay and AliExpress.
 It connects to the PC as a USB serial port.

 * **Feeltech FY6600** Another Chinese generator which is widely sold on eBay and AliExpress.
 It also connects to the PC as a USB serial port.

+* **Picoscope 3000a series** It connects to the PC usb support and their is an API that needs downloading from Picotech.
+Tested with Picoscope 3205 MSO only.

 ## Program Structure
 TBD